 - Stronger sentencing of career criminals has been effective. - Modern ignition systems and anti-theft devices act as a deterrent. - Better lighting in parking lots has helped decrease motor vehicle thefts.

-• The tremendous replacement cost of auto parts has contributed significantly to the increase in motor vehicle thefts for the purpose of auto parts resale.
+- The tremendous replacement cost of auto parts has contributed significantly to the increase in motor vehicle thefts for the purpose of auto parts resale. - Motor vehicle theft for export to overseas markets has become prevalent.